muzhi1991/obsidian-private-ai/README.md

 1. **Download and Install the Plugin** (Not yet released, manual installation required as follows)

-   Search for “PrivateAI” in the Obsidian plugin market and click install.
-Alternatively, clone this repository and copy its contents to the Obsidian plugin directory.
+   Search for "PrivateAI" in the Obsidian plugin market and click install, or download the plugin from the release directory and copy its contents to the Obsidian plugin directory (for manual installation, see the section below).
+After completing the installation, remember to activate the plugin in the Community Plugins settings.

 2. **Configure the Plugin**